Li gui (vessel): Description

-It is one of the earliest Zhou bronze vessel to be discovered, the earliest record of metal being given as a gift by the king, one of only two vessels dateable to the reign of King Wu of Zhou to record personal names, and the only epigraphic evidence of the day of the Zhou conquest of Shang.
+It is one of the earliest Zhou bronze vessels to be discovered, the earliest record of metal being given as a gift by the king, one of only two vessels dateable to the reign of King Wu of Zhou to record personal names, and the only epigraphic evidence of the day of the Zhou conquest of Shang.
 This makes the Li gui important to the periodisation of the Shang and Zhou dynasties.

 Appearance

 A round vessel on a square pedestal, the Li gui measures 28 centimeters high; the mouth of the vessel has a diameter of 22 centimeters.
 It has two bird-shaped handles and is covered with a high-relief taotie motif similar to earlier Shang ritual objects.
-It was excavated in 1976 in Lintong district, Shaanxi, and was kept for a time at the Lintong County Museum, before being transferred to the National Museum of China in Beijing, where it now resides.
+It was excavated in 1976 in Lintong district, Shaanxi, and was kept for a time in the Lintong County Museum, before being transferred to the National Museum of China in Beijing, where it now resides.
 In 2002, it was listed among the cultural artefacts prohibited from leaving Chinese soil.